eyenikeyev/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/ffz92Hd.png" height="60%"  width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 By going to the Assigned To option, you can assign the ticket to a Team or Agents.
-As an example assign the role to Jane Doe
+Assign the role to Jane Doe
 <img src="https://i.imgur.com/4p3JJUu.png" height="60%"  width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>